felipemaiapolo/prompteval/README.md

                              --warmup_steps 200 \
                              --bench "BBH"
 ```
-Note, that this requires the file `./data/Ys.pickle` to contain correctness data for the respective benchmark as it is create by the `create_data.py` scrip.
+Note, that this requires the file `./data/Ys.pickle` to contain correctness data for the respective benchmark as the `create_data.py` script creates it.
 Add `--push_to_hub`, to automatically push the resulting model to your namespace on the huggingface hub (remember to `huggingface-cli login` before training).

 ## MMLU Data